 Spring and Summer

 Our areas of choice for wildlife tours and viewing are the Lamar and Hayden Valleys.
-Spring and early summer offers excellent opportunities for bear encounters in the areas of Roosevelt, Hellroaring and Tower Junction.
-Wolves are consistently found in the area of Slough Creek and Lamar.
-We often refer to spring as the season of carnage.
-When elk and bison start giving birth the predators are always nearby.
+Spring and early summer offers excellent opportunities for bear encounters.
+With spring come new life and the opportunity to see these new beings is awe inspiring.
+That said, when elk and bison start giving birth the predators are always nearby.
 Spring is not for the faint of heart.
 It is the raw, uncensored wild.

 can i order antabuse online Spring/Summer Tour Itinerary